Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Results

 \subsection{Effectiveness of the proposed framework}

 This section presents the reconstruction results across different acceleration factors.
-Figure \ref{recon_results} shows the reconstructions for different acceleration factors using the proposed framework as well as direct iFFT on one dataset.
+Figure \ref{recon_results} shows the reconstructions for different acceleration factors using the proposed framework as well as direct iFFT on one subject.
 Two regions in the selected coronal slice containing gray matters and white matters are magnified for further visual comparison.
 As the acceleration factor increases, the white matter and gray matter regions from the iFFT reconstruction become increasingly blurred and noisy, making it difficult to distinguish the details.
 While the proposed 3DGSMR framework is able to resolve these artifacts and reconstruct the details in the images.

 In Figure \ref{recon_results}, quantitative results using SSIM, PSNR, and LPIPS are also present on each image.
 The iFFT results are used as the baseline to highlight the improvement of the proposed framework.
-The improvements from the quantitative perspective provided by the proposed 3DGSMR scheme demonstrate its effectiveness for isotropic resolution 3D MRI reconstruction.
+The observed quantitative improvements underscore the effectiveness of 3DGSMR in isotropic-resolution 3D MRI reconstruction.